Multiple Random Walks on Graphs: Mixing Few to Cover Many: Applications to Standard Graphs

-\begin{proof}[Proof of Lemma \ref{lem:hypercubelargehit}] Let $d$, an integer, be the dimension of the hypercube with $n=2^d$ vertices.
-Fix the vertex $u=0^{d}$ and consider $S_u=\{v \in V : d(u,v)\leq d/2 \}$, so $|S|\sim n/2$.
-We will estimate the probability of a random walk leaving $S$ in $\ell:= (1/100) d \log d$ steps.
+\begin{proof}[Proof of Lemma \ref{lem:hypercubelargehit}] Let $d$ denotes the dimension of the hypercube with $n=2^d$ vertices.
+Fix the vertex $u=0^{d}$ and consider the set $S_u=\{v \in V : d_H(u,v)\leq d/2 \}$, so $|S_u| \leq 3n/4$.
+Here $d_H$ is the Hamming distance.
+We will estimate the probability of a random walk leaving $S_u$ in $\ell= (1/100) d \log d$ steps.
 Recall that a lazy random walk on the hypercube can be considered as performing the following two-step process in each round: 1.)
 Choose one of the $d$ bits uniformly at random, 2.)
-Independently, set the bit to $\{0,1\}$ u.a.r.
+Independently, set the bit to $\{0,1\}$ uniformly at random.

-Let us denote by $C_{\ell}$ the set of chosen coordinates, and $U_{\ell}$ the set of unchosen coordinates in any of the first steps in the process above.
+Let us denote by $C_{t}$ the set of chosen coordinates, and $U_{t}$ the set of unchosen coordinates in any of the first $t\leq \ell$ steps in the process above.
 Note that the unchosen coordinates are zero, while the chosen coordinates are in $\{0,1\}$ independently and uniformly.
-By linearity of expectations,
+By linearity of expectations and since $|U_t|$ is non-increasing in $t$, we have where the first inequality is by \eqref{eq:cheatsheet}.
+Using the Method of Bounded Differences~\cite[Theorem 5.3]{DPmobd}, we conclude that for any $t \leq \ell$,